lpm0073/edx.scripts/README.md

 # edx.scripts

 This repository contains fully documented and parameterized bash scripts that are intended to help you fill in the blanks on basic Open edX system administration and devops tasks.
-You'll find complete how-to guides for each of these scripts [on my personal blog](https://blog.lawrencemcdaniel.com/)
+You'll find complete how-to guides for each of these scripts [on my personal blog](https://blog.lawrencemcdaniel.com/).
+More specifically, you might want refer to [this troubleshooting guide](https://blog.lawrencemcdaniel.com/open-edx-trouble-shooting-guide/) in the event of any problems.

 ## Scripts Included